At a Glance

 ✨Prepare Questions

-Have thoughtful questions ready to ask about the college's culture, support for staff development, and expectations for the role.
-This shows your genuine interest in the position and helps you assess if it's the right fit for you.
+Have a few thoughtful questions ready to ask the interviewers about the college's culture, support for staff development, and expectations for the role.
+This shows your genuine interest in the position and the institution.